-All disclosures should be recorded in writing and held in the pupil's confidential file.
-This written record should include:
+All disclosures should be recorded in writing and held in the pupil's confidential file on CPOMS.
+This record should include:

-- Date
+- o Date

-- The name of the member of staff to whom the disclosure was made
+- o The name of the member of staff to whom the disclosure was made

-- Main points from the conversation
+- o Main points from the conversation

 - Agreed next steps

 This information should be shared with the mental health lead or SENDCO/DSL who will store the record appropriately and offer support and advice about next steps.
 They may seek advice from the CYPS practitioner advice line on 01452 894272.
-See appendix 2 for guidance about making a referral to CYPS.
+See appendix 2 for guidance about making a referral to CYPS (CAMHS).

-1.10 Confidentiality
+10 Confidentiality